chhavi-chaudhary/Encryptix-internship1/README.md

 - Bot: Hello!
 How can I help you today?

 - You: recommend me some books
 - Bot: I recommend The Silent Patient, Atomic Habits, and The Midnight Library.
 What type of book do you like?

- - Add a screenshot of the chatbot window here.

-- Future Improvements
+## Future Improvements

 - Add voice input/output.